-Interns who are completing their primary rotation at LCHC will be trained in the Behavioral Health Consultant model (BHC), a psychological approach to population-based clinical health care that is simultaneously co-located, collaborative, and integrated within the primary care clinic.
-In this model, the intern will grow in their ability to efficiently diagnose and screen for psychological disorders accurately, design strength-based behavior change plans, consult immediately with medical providers, and assist providers in utilizing pharmacological treatment effectively.
-More information is available regarding this model on the LCHC website.
-Trainees gain experience in utilizing brief screening measures (PHQ-9, GAD-7, Edinburgh Postnatal Depression Scale, Geriatric Depression Scale, Pediatric Symptom Checklist, Vanderbilt ADHD, PTSD Checklist for DSM-5) and assessment (MCMI-III, Millon Behavioral Medicine Diagnostic, Woodcock Johnson III) tools to inform diagnosis and treatment recommendations for PCPs.
+Interns completing their primary rotation at LCHC will be trained in the Behavioral Health Consultant model (BHC), a psychological approach to population-based clinical health care that is simultaneously co-located, collaborative, and integrated within the primary care clinic.
+In this model, the intern will grow in their ability to efficiently diagnose and screen for psychological disorders through a biopsychosocial-spiritual lens, design strength-based behavior change plans, consult in real-time with multidisciplinary team members, and assist medical providers in utilizing pharmacological treatment effectively.
+Trainees gain experience in utilizing brief screening measures (PHQ-9, GAD-7, Edinburgh Postnatal Depression Scale, Geriatric Depression Scale, Pediatric Symptom Checklist, Vanderbilt ADHD, PTSD Checklist for DSM-5) and assessment (MCMI, Millon Behavioral Medicine Diagnostic, Woodcock Johnson) tools to inform diagnosis and treatment recommendations for PCPs.
 Standardized screening and outcome-based assessment measures are used to assist interns in their ability to arrive at DSM-5 diagnoses for patients.
 Interns may also have the opportunity to provide BH Therapy to LCHC patients referred by BH providers.
 Additionally, interns may gain experience with MAT consults and groups, Senior Services (caregiver support group, brief consults and assessments), and collaboration with LCHC psychiatrists as opportunities become available.
 Typical evidenced-based interventions that are used in primary care behavioral health consultation include Acceptance & Commitment Therapy (ACT), Cognitive Behavioral Therapy (CBT), and motivational interviewing.
-In addition, trainees also have the opportunity to co-lead weekly psychoeducational groups either for children or adults.
-LCHC provides opportunities for interns to supervise BA, MA level trainees, or doctoral level practicum students at varying levels of commitment and capacities over research, program development, and clinical activities when opportunities are available.Intern responsibilities will increase as the year progresses, beginning with intensive training and supervision in the BHC model, orientation to working alongside medical providers, and training in pharmacological treatment.
-The intern will work as a care team member alongside their licensed clinical supervisor and the medical providers, nurses, and care managers.
+In addition, trainees also have the opportunity to co-facilitate weekly psychoeducational groups either for children or adults.
+When possible, LCHC provides opportunities for interns to supervise BA, MA level trainees, or doctoral level practicum students at varying levels of commitment and capacities over research, program development, and clinical activities.
+Given LCHC’s developmental model of supervision, intern responsibilities will increase as the year progresses, beginning with intensive training and supervision in the BHC model, orientation to working alongside medical providers, and training in pharmacological treatment.
+Interns work as a care team member alongside their licensed clinical supervisor and the medical providers, nurses, and care managers.
 A typical week will include behavioral health consultations, psychoeducational groups, supervision and didactics, and brief testing batteries and program/clinical development depending on clinic need.
 Supervision is provided through formal group and individual supervision, as well as “shadowing” live on the clinic floor during patient consults for in-vivo supervision.